kn0wmad/monerod-startos/docs/guides.md/anonero.md

 1. Download [Anonero](http://anonero5wmhraxqsvzq2ncgptq6gq45qoto6fnkfwughfl4gbt44swad.onion/) (onion link).
 There are two apps, Anon, and Nero.
 1. Open Anon and create a wallet.
-1. Copy your "Restricted RPC URL" connection string from StartOS -> Monero -> Properties.
+1. Copy your "Restricted RPC URL (Tor)" connection string from StartOS' Services -> Monero -> Properties.
 1. Paste into the "Node" field, and modify the protocol prefix to `http://`.
 Leave the `:18089` port suffix as is.
 You can leave RPC user and password blank at this time.
 1. If this does not connect right away, tap "Proxy Settings" and then "Set."
 Anon will connect to your node.
 Tap Next.
 1. Create a passphrase.
 Save this, and the following seed phrase, somewhere safe.
 Don't fuck this up - freedom requires responsibility.